 A group of drugs that are similar in their chemical make-up, the way they work, the conditions they treat, or their specific effects.

 A group of drugs that are used to treat the same condition or symptom.

 The level of coverage for each drug, for example, "generic drug tier" or "specialty tier drug."
 Your copayment or coinsurance will depend, in part, on which tier the drug is in.
 You can find more information about tiers in your Evidence of Coverage and in your formulary.
 (See Drug tier.)

-The total amount paid for your prescription drugs.
+The year-to-date total amount paid for your prescription drugs.
 This amount includes what you pay and also what your plan pays for your drugs.
-In a standard Medicare Part D plan, when the total amount reaches a specified limit set by Medicare, the member moves from the Initial Coverage Stage to the Coverage Gap Stage.
+In a standard Medicare Part D plan, when the year-to-date total amount reaches a specified limit set by Medicare, the member moves from the Initial Coverage Stage to the Coverage Gap Stage.